edgeimpulse/transformation-blocks/README.md

 If you want to quickly test the transformation blocks, head to your Edge Impulse organizaton, go to **Custom blocks**->**Transformation** and click on **+ Add new transformation block**:

-Replace the **Docker Container** by the one provided in the example below, the operation type and the optional parameters (check the examples README.md instruction to set the parameters):
+Replace the **Docker Container** by the one provided in the example above, the operation type and the optional parameters (check the examples README.md instruction to set the parameters):

 ![Add new transformation](assets/studio-create-transformation-hello-edge.png).